Johnson1255/Ivy-AI/README.md

 Ivy AI is a space for growth and experimentation, where I get to push my boundaries as a developer.

+## ☕ Support Ivy AI
+If you're excited about this project, consider contributing with your skills, ideas, or by testing new features.
+Every contribution helps in developing this AI assistant! 😊

 ## 🛠️ Working On
 - Text-To-Speech With Transformers
   - English
-  - Spanish
+  - Spanish ✔️

 - Speech-To-Text With Transformers
   - English
-  - Spanish
+  - Spanish ✔️

 ## 📚 Documentation
 You can find the full documentation here (not available at the moment).